 The Psychological Skills of Top Performers

-Discover how performing changes when you develop all five
+See how practicing and performing changes when you develop all six

-Discover how performing changes when you develop all five
+See how practicing and performing changes when you develop all six

 Have you ever wondered why you can sound and feel great in the practice room, but walk out on stage a few moments later, feel the adrenaline kick in, and experience a meltdown?

-Or had a piece completely memorized, played it through countless times in rehearsals with no problems, and then suddenly went blank in the middle of a competition?
+Or why you can have a piece completely memorized, play it through countless times in rehearsals with no problems, and then suddenly go blank in the middle of a competition?

-Or spent an hour meticulously working on a passage, only to discover the next day that it’s still just as hit or miss as the day before?
+Or why you could spend an hour meticulously working on a passage, only to discover the next day that it’s still just as hit or miss as the day before?

 Yet, I knew something was missing – I just didn’t know what.